All of our CBTA and Onroad courses require the student to supply their own road legal LAMS motorcycle.

 What is Competency Based Training and Assessment (CBTA)?

-their motorcycle licence that comes into effect from the 1st March 2014.
+their motorcycle licence that came into effect from the 1st March 2014.

-Instead of taking a practical test with a Testing Officer at each
+Instead of taking a practical test with a Testing Officer (AA) at each

 stage of your licence, you can choose to have your riding skills